 Cellars

 Repair category -

-Notes Not applicable.
+Notes N/A

 Electricity

-Repair category 2
+Repair category 1

-Notes The electrical installation (appears/is) dated as there is a fuse box in place.
-Further advice will be available from a NICEIC/SELECT registered electrician.
-It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
+Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.
+Whilst the electricity consumer unit appears to be of a modern style, some older components remain in place.
+An NICEIC/SELECT registered electrician can be engaged to examine the system and implement all necessary upgrading works.